-SUBJECT Year 10 Foundation Mathematics - Preparation for Essential Mathematics CORE/ELECTIVE Core LENGTH Full-year PREREQUISITE NIL DESCRIPTION This program of study is designed to meet the outcomes listed in the current Australian Curriculum document for Year 10.
+SUBJECT TITLE Foundation Mathematics - Preparation for Essential Mathematics CORE/ELECTIVE Core LENGTH Year Long subject PREREQUISITE NIL SUBJECT DESCRIPTION This program of study is designed to meet the outcomes listed in the current Australian Curriculum document for Year 10.
 By the end of Year 10, students recognise the connection between simple and compound interest.
 They solve problems involving linear equations.
 They make the connections between algebraic and graphical representations of relations.
 Students solve surface area and volume problems relating to composite solids.
 They recognise the relationships between parallel and perpendicular lines.
 They compare data sets by referring to the shapes of the various data displays.
 They describe bivariate data where the independent variable is time.
 Students describe statistical relationships between two continuous variables.
 They evaluate statistical reports.
 Students find unknown values after substitution into formulas.
 They perform the four operations with simple algebraic fractions.
 Students solve simple pairs of simultaneous equations.
 They use triangle and angle properties to prove congruence and similarity.
-Students use trigonometry to calculate unknown angles in right- angled triangles.
+Students use trigonometry to calculate unknown angles in right-angled triangles.
 Students list outcomes for multi-step chance experiments and assign probabilities for these experiments.
 They calculate quartiles and inter-quartile ranges.
-ASSESSMENT Short-Response Exams for content covered in Term 2 and Term 4.
-Exams will require the use of a scientific calculator.
+ASSESSMENT OVERVIEW Short-Response Exams for content covered in Term 2 and Term 4.
+Exams will require the use of a Scientific calculator.
 Problem solving projects will be based on content covered in Term 1 and Term 3.
-INDICATIVE COST There will be a cost associated with this subject (outside the SRS scheme).
-LINK TO SENIOR SUBJECTS Successful completion of this course of study will enable enrolment in the Senior subject of Essential Mathematics.
+COST Textbook hire + Scientific Calculator LINK TO SENIOR SUBJECTS Successful completion of this course of study will enable enrolment in the Senior subject of Essential Mathematics.
 Enrolment in General Mathematics is dependent on student ability and interest and this may require a further interview with the Head of Department - Mathematics.